mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 2.4.7 =
-* Fix logo not appearing correctly on some themes
+* Various visual tweaks to the donation form
+* Add 'backface-visibility' css rule to logo to ensure it remains visible when animating
 * Fix some buttons on settings page not animating when busy
 * Revert to using css rule 'initial' instead of 'unset' to avoid style clashes
-* Various visual tweaks to the donation form
+* Resolve jQuery.fn.focus() event shorthand deprecation
+* Update dependencies

 = 2.4.6 =
 * Add error message if campaign not found or Mollie not connected, displayed on front end and only to admins